 Vic Snyder was born September 27, 1947 in Medford, Oregon.
 He is a 1965 graduate of Medford High School and attended college at Willamette University in Salem, Oregon.
 After attending college for two years, in 1967 Snyder volunteered for the United States Marine Corps.
 He served in Vietnam with Headquarters Company of the US 1st Marine Division during the Vietnam War, attaining the rank of Corporal.
 Snyder earned a degree in Chemistry in 1975 from Willamette and earned his medical degree from the University of Oregon in Eugene, Oregon in 1979.

 Snyder moved to Little Rock and served his residency at the University of Arkansas for Medical Sciences.
 In 1982 after completing his residency he worked as a family practice physician for 15 years.
-During this time he travelled overseas to volunteer his medical services at Cambodian refugee camps in Thailand, Salvadoran refugee camps in Honduras, and Ethiopian refugee camps in Sudan.
+During this time he traveled overseas to volunteer his medical services at Cambodian refugee camps in Thailand, Salvadoran refugee camps in Honduras, and Ethiopian refugee camps in Sudan.

 From 1985 to 1988 Snyder attended the University of Arkansas to obtain his law degree while still maintaining his medical practice.
 In 1990 he successfully ran for a seat in the Arkansas legislature and served in that body until 1996.